wp-plugins/a3-responsive-slider/readme.txt

 == Changelog ==

+= 1.1.2 - 2015/01/06 =
+* Tweak - Only load plugin assets on post and page where slider is embedded by shortcode or as a widget.
+* Tweak - Only load assets on page that are required for slider effects - not all plugin js assets.
+* Tweak - Only load slider mobile assets when load in mobile screen.
+* Tweak - Audit code for full compatibility with WordPress version 4.1.0
+* Tweak - Updated plugins admin dashboard yellow border text.
+Removed reference to Free Trials.
+* Tweak - Added links to new a3 Lazy Load and a3 Portfolio plugins on wordpress.org
+* Fix - PHP Error notice undefined variable: slider_settings on slider edit admin page.

 = 1.1.1 - 2014/12/18 =
 * Tweak - added div tag to href= jQuery when click add image to slider gallery.
 Some plugins like MOJO Market Place plugin enforce div on image URLs site wide.
 * Credit - thanks to Bill Passawe for reporting the issue and giving us access to his site to find the issue and make a patch.